pawancodes22/Chaperone-Plant-Website/README.md

 The **Chaperone Plant Website** is a React-based platform designed to provide detailed information about plants, allowing users to purchase the products in an intuitive and interactive way.
 This project highlights my skills in modern web development, focusing on creating a user-friendly and responsive interface.

 ## Features
-- **User-Friendly Plant Information Display:** A well-organized display of plant details to enhance user engagement.
+- **User-Friendly Plant Information Display:** A well-organized display with responsiveness and decent transitions and animations.
 - **Pagination:** Implements pagination for efficient navigation of large product datasets.
+- **Modal:** open a modal that displays the product’s details and an option to confirm adding the product to the cart.
 - **Search Bar:** A dynamic search feature for users to quickly find products.
 - **Profile and Cart Icons:** Smooth user navigation for account and shopping management.
 - **Thank You Page:** A visually appealing thank you page designed to improve user satisfaction and overall experience.